Sep 20, 2023

 Why Companies Want Existing Staff to Also Take This Training

-“We’ve had some the pleasant surprises that have come from companies that have engaged with us on our e-learning and hybrid approach to training,” says Jones.
+“We’ve had some pleasant surprises that have come from companies that have engaged with us on our e-learning and hybrid approach to training,” says Jones.
 “A number of companies have told us that they want all of their people on the shop floor to take the e-learning program.
 Why?
 Because it is a way of ensuring that all of their staff then use the same language and operate from the same knowledge base.
 They’re upskilling whole groups of people and upleveling the performance of their workforce.
 It can really give them a competitive advantage.”

 Building New Blended e-Learning Programs